utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 Using Google Docs, write three "data nut graphs" -- a sentence (or paragraph) in a story that succinctly describes a data fact -- as if each were just a part of a complete news story.
 You don't need a lede.
 You aren't writing a whole story ... just three sentences or paragraphs, each describing of these facts. **Be sure to share the doc to me as an editor.**

-- Which AUSTIN ISD school served the highest percentage of Special Education students?
+- Which AUSTIN ISD school served the highest percentage of Special Education students in 2018-19?
-- Which AUSTIN ISD school had the greatest increase in Special Education students?
+- Which AUSTIN ISD school had the greatest increase in Special Education students from 2014-15 to 2018-19?
-- Describe how AUSTIN ISD school changed compared to the 2004 audit threshold.
+- Describe how AUSTIN ISD schools changed compared to the 2004 audit threshold.
 (You can assume that threshold has already been explained earlier in the story.)

-Lastly write a paragraph that explains the source of your data and the criteria used in your analysis.
+Lastly write a paragraph that explains the **source** of your data and the **criteria** (like filtering) used in your analysis.
 Again, write this as if it were to be inserted in a larger news story.

 ### Questions for sources